jonathanmorgan/context_text/README.md

                 (sudo) a2enconf django-sourcenet

-- Update the wsgi.py file:
+- Update the wsgi.py file (`<django_project_dir>/research/wsgi.py`):

-    - Add a line that sets your python path to the wsgi.py file (<project_folder>/research/wsgi.py):
+    - Add a line that adds your project's directory to the python path:

             # Add the app's directory to the PYTHONPATH
             sys.path.append( '<django_project_dir>/research' )

-    - If you are using virtualenv, update wsgi.py:
+    - If you are using virtualenv:

         - import the `site` packge: